gitlabhq/gitlabhq/doc/user/instance_statistics/convdev.md

 > [Introduced][ce-30469] in GitLab 9.3.

-Conversational Development Index (ConvDev) gives you an overview of your entire instance's feature usage, from idea to production.
+Conversational Development Index (ConvDev) gives you an overview of your entire instance's adption of [Concurrent DevOps](https://about.gitlab.com/concurrent-devops/) from planing to monitoring, while being able to manage and secure your across the entire lifecycle.
 It looks at your usage in the past 30 days, averaged over the number of active users in that time period.
 It also provides a lead score per feature, which is calculated based on GitLab's analysis of top performing instances, based on [usage ping data][ping] that GitLab has